K4Lok/100-Days-Web-Development/Notes/Day-75/README.md

+## Cue Section
+1. What's SQL Injection?
+2. Name some Impacts of it.
+3. How to prevent SQL Injection.
+4. What's Code Refactoring.
+5. Name 2 methods to make the project cleaner in Node.js (express.js).

+---

 # Website Security
 ## [SQL Injection](https://portswigger.net/web-security/sql-injection)
 > It's a web security vulnerability that allows an attacker to interfere with the queries an application makes to its database.